MSpoofTTS: Multi-Resolution Spoof-Guided Inference for Discrete Speech Synthesis: Introduction

 \section{Introduction}

 Neural codec language models have recently become a practical and effective approach for zero-shot speech synthesis \cite{tan2024naturalspeech, ju2024naturalspeech, du2024cosyvoice, ye2025llasa, meng2025autoregressive, wangmaskgct, song2025ella, chen2025f5, zhao2025prosody, liang2026segment}.
+As these systems continue to improve, robustness during decoding has become an important concern alongside expressiveness and controllability \cite{xie2025towards, choi2025personalized, zhao2024sintechsvs, alwaisi2024advancements, zhao2025spsinger}, particularly in long-form and zero-shot generation settings.
 By modeling speech as sequences of discrete codec tokens with autoregressive or transformer architectures, these systems streamline the synthesis pipeline and naturally adopt scalable decoding strategies from large language models.
 In practice, however, generation in the discrete token space can be fragile.
 Small inconsistencies at the token level may accumulate during autoregressive decoding, resulting in audible artifacts, locally unnatural transitions, or a gradual drift away from natural speech characteristics \cite{zhang2024speechalign}.
 Since next-token prediction objectives do not explicitly constrain such behavior, these issues are often difficult to detect or correct during inference.

 To mitigate these decoding instabilities, existing methods generally fall into two categories.
 One line of work introduces additional supervision or reward-driven objectives to better align model outputs with perceptual or distributional goals \cite{zhang2024speechalign, hu2024robust, gao2025differentiable, chen2024enhancing, zhao2026comelsinger}.
 For example, SpeechAlign \cite{zhang2024speechalign} reduces the mismatch between golden and synthesized codec tokens through preference-based optimization.
 Building on similar ideas, \cite{hu2024robust} leverages human feedback signals as training supervision to improve perceptual quality, while \cite{gao2025differentiable} integrates differentiable reward signals directly into the optimization objective to refine generation behavior.
 In addition, \cite{chen2024enhancing} introduces an auxiliary reverse inference objective to enhance robustness under distributional shift.
 Although effective, these approaches often require retraining, iterative optimization, or carefully curated data, which increases computational cost and system complexity.